jameswoo/jameswoo.github.io/README.md

 5. Button 2, change the text to “Instagram”, include a IG icon next to it.
 And then link them to your personal IG account.
 The link should be opened in new window.

 ## Bottom Section ##
-1. Replace the right image to your personal image (no group photo, just your personal photo)
+1. Replace the right image to your personal image (no group photo, just your personal photo).
+Make sure it fits.
 2. Replace the paragraph to ordered list (number list).
 Add five movie titles that you like most.
 3. Change the button 3 text to “My Github”, link it to your Github page.
 The link should be opened in self window.